-The concept of a city surveying department had its beginning in August of 1982 and was the result of a study commissioned by the city council and executed by the “Cadastral Control Committee”
+The City of Kingman’s Surveying Division had its beginning in August of 1982 and was the result of a study, commissioned by the City Council and executed by the “Cadastral Control Committee”.

 The result was the identified need to maintain and upgrade the centerline control network within the city so that public rights-of-way and private ownership limits could be identified along with establishing needed control within the service area for the City’s water distribution system.
 Some of the duties of the Surveying Division include the following:

 - Maintain the cadastral grid of section corners, and ¼ section corners so as to perpetuate private property rights along with the city’s properties.